 What CAN I take with me from nature?

 You can take photographs and memories!
 Taking wildlife out of nature, plants included, disturbs the fragile balance of the natural ecosystems that we so enjoy visiting.
 Out of respect and consideration for wildlife and travelers to come, it’s vital that the outdoors stay outside.

-Even though rules can be a drag, Leave No Trace policies are in place for a reason.
+Leave No Trace policies are at the top of our list of our car camping essentials.
 Abiding by these conservation rules is the best way to protect the beauty of nature for future adventures!